sven-cork/love-art/README.md

 ### Features
 - Navigation
       - The community logo "LOVE ART" is displayed in the top left corner of navigation.
+      - The navigation bar is displayed on all pages.
+      - Links to all pages are located on left hand side for screen width above 1050px.
+For smaller screen sizes links drop below the Love Art logo.
+      - Page links underline when selected to guide the user with navigation.

 ![Screenshot of Love Art navigation bar](/assets/images/navigation.jpg)

+- Hero Image
+      - The hero image

 ### Testing